- What is SYCL

 In this exercise you will learn how add the values in two arrays and write the

-results to another array in parallel using parallel_for
+results to another array in parallel using parallel_for.

 1.)
 Create your queue

-to enqueue your kernel function to, remember to handle errors.
+Create a queue to enqueue your kernel function to, remember to handle errors.

 2. ) Create buffers

-s to manage the data of the two input arrays and output array.
+Create buffers to manage the data of the two input arrays and output array.

-provided to the buffer is the size of the arrays.
+Remember to ensure the range provided to the buffer is the size of the arrays.

 3. ) Create accessors

-s within the command group function.
+Create accessors to each of the buffers within the command group function.

 4. ) Write the kernel function

-Now enqueue parallel kernel function by calling parallel_for
+Now enqueue parallel kernel function by calling parallel_for on the handler.

-4.1 ) Use the range
+4.1 ) Use the range and id variant

-This version of parallel_for
+This version of parallel_for takes a range specifying the number of

 iterations of the kernel function to invoke and the kernel function itself must

-which represents the current iteration.
+take an id which represents the current iteration.

-subscript operator to access or assign to
+The id can be used in the accessor subscript operator to access or assign to

 the corresponding element of data that the accessor represents.

-4.2 ) Use the nd_range
+4.2 ) Use the nd_range and nd_item variant

-which is made up of two
+This version of parallel_for takes an nd_range which is made up of two

-s describing the global range and the local range (work-group size).
+ranges describing the global range and the local range (work-group size).
 The

-, which cannot be passed directly to the
+kernel function must take an nd_item, which cannot be passed directly to the

-subscript operator of an accessor
+subscript operator of an accessor.
+Instead, retrieve the id using the

-member function.
+get_global_id member function.

 Build And Execution Hints